 Who is Arnold Schwarzenegger the bodybuilder?

-Schwarzenegger is known for much more than his muscles.
-He is a household Hollywood name.
-He landed the role as Conan The Barbarian in 1982, and his acting career exploded from there.
-He’s been in hugely successful action films, such as The Terminator, Predator, The Running Man, Total Recall, and Commando.
+We know Schwarzenegger for more than his muscles.
+Arnold is a household name.
+He landed the role of Conan The Barbarian in 1982, and his acting career exploded there.

+Arnold has been in many successful action films, such as The Terminator, Predator, The Running Man, Total Recall, and Commando.
 He’s also had his fair share of leading roles in family comedy films, such as Twins, Junior, Kindergarten Cop, and Jingle All The Way.

 Arnold Schwarzenegger’s Bodybuilding Techniques

-Arnold Schwarzenegger Golden Six
+Golden Six –

-The Golden Six routine is as follows:
+The Golden Six routine is:

 - Squat: 4 sets of 10 reps

-- Wide-grip flat bench press: 3 sets of 10 reps
+- Wide-grip Flat Bench Press: 3 sets of 10 reps

-- Chin-up: 3 sets until failure
+- Chin-Ups: 3 sets until failure

-- Behind-the-neck overhead press: 4 sets of 10 reps
+- Behind-the-Neck Overhead Press: 4 sets of 10 reps

-- Barbell curl: 3 sets of 10 reps
+- Barbell Curls: 3 sets of 10 reps

-As you can see, it’s a super simple training method, and it’s best performed on alternative days to allow for ample recovery.
-Schwarzenegger still recommends this to anyone just starting in the gym.
+As you can see, it’s a super simple training method, and it’s best performed on alternate days to allow for ample recovery.
+However, Schwarzenegger still recommends this to anyone just starting in the gym.
 It’s a great way to build overall strength and targets every muscle.
 In addition, keeping your first real routine simple (such as this or the 5×5 method) makes it much easier to track your progress.
 And it’s an excellent training method for people with limited time.

-- Vertical bench press – Barbell Row
+- Vertical bench press – Barbell Rows

-- Standing overhead press – Chin-up.
+- Standing overhead press – Chin-ups.

-- Seated dumbbell press – Lat pulldown
+- Seated dumbbell press – Lat pull-downs

-- Standing barbell curl – Tricep pushdown.
+- Standing barbell curls- Tricep pushdowns.

-- Leg extension – Seated hamstring curl
+- Leg extensions – Seated hamstring curls

-The Ultimate Chest/Back Training Program
+Chest/Back Training –

 - Warm-up: Bench Press – 1 set of 30-45 reps